Definitions

 ---|---|

-Bimetallic Stem Thermometer | A kitchen staple.
-Accurate +- 2°.
-Calibrate by following directions or by using ice bath method and adjusting to 32°. |
+Bimetallic Stem Thermometer | Accurate +- 2° F. Calibrate by using ice bath method and adjusting the nut on the back to 32° F. Not good for thin foods. |

-although the occurrence of outbreaks are minimal the
+Clostridium botulinum | The occurrence of outbreaks are minimal the

 mortality rate is high.
 The organism and its spores are widely distributed in nature.
 They occur in both cultivated and forest soils, bottom sediments of streams, lakes, and coastal waters, and in the intestinal tracts of fish and mammals, and in the gills and viscera of crabs and other shellfish.
-Spores are heat resistant but is heat labile when held at 176° for 10 minutes.
+Spores are very heat resistant heating to 250° F to destroy them.
 TCS foods commonly associated with Botulism are Baked potatoes wrapped in aluminum foil and untreated garlic in oil mixture. |

 Eviscerated | Removing entrails, disembowel.
 Recalls of cured un- eviscerated fish over 5" are the most common area you will see this term used.
 The risk of Clostridium botulinum spores are greatly increased. |